 When employers try to add value for part-timers without expanding major medical, incentives are often the first idea: gift cards, rewards for screenings, or app-based “healthy actions.”

-That’s also where unintended risk can creep in.
-Depending on how the program is structured, you can run into issues involving HIPAA wellness rules, ERISA plan status, and privacy controls if vendors touch sensitive health information.
+That's where unintended risk creeps in.
+Depending on program structure, you can run into issues with HIPAA wellness rules, ERISA plan status, and privacy controls if vendors touch sensitive health information.

-The practical takeaway isn’t “don’t do incentives.”
-It’s “don’t do incentives casually.”
-Part-time programs need compliance-grade architecture so they can scale without becoming a governance headache.
+The practical takeaway?
+Not “don't do incentives.”
+It's “don't do incentives casually.”
+Part-time programs need compliance-grade architecture to scale without becoming a governance headache.

 A better way to think about it: design for “used-first care”